scverse/spatialdata/docs/design_doc.md

 The coordinate systems and transforms are stored in `spatial_image.SpatialImage.attrs` or in `multiscale_spatial_image.MultiscaleSpatialImage.attrs`.

 The xarray coordinates are not saved in the NGFF storage.
 APIs to take into account for the xarray coordinates, such as converting back and forth between NGFF transformations and xarray coordinates, will be implemented ([see this issue](https://github.com/scverse/spatialdata/issues/308)).
 In particular, the xarray coordinates will be converted to NGFF transformations before saving the images to disk, and will be reconstructed after reading the data from disk.
-Supporing the representation of xarray coordiantes will allow raster data types to be assigned a coordinate systems; otherwise (as of now) they must be defined in the "pixel space" (this is done implicitly).
+Supporing the representation of xarray coordinates will allow raster data types to be assigned a coordinate systems; otherwise (as of now) they must be defined in the "pixel space" (this is done implicitly).

 <!-- Links -->